laiwei/darkstripes/readme.txt

 - - DESCRIPTION - -

-Simple theme based on Octopress theme
+This theme is a port of the Dark Stripes theme for Octopress, wich is based on the Original Octopress theme created by Brandon Mathis.
+It has a responsive layout and supports one column and one sidebar.
+This theme is not ready for production yet.

 - - LICENSE - -